TheOdinProject/curriculum/organizing-js/factory-functions.md

 ## Scope and Closure

-From simply reading the above example you are probably already in pretty good shape to start using factory functions in your code, but before we get there it's time to do a somewhat deep dive into a very important concept in intermediate to advanced JavaScript code: __closure__.
+From simply reading the above example you are probably already in pretty good shape to start using factory functions in your code, but before we get there it's time to do a somewhat deep dive into an incredibly important concept: __closure__.

 Before we're able to make sense of closure we need to make sure you have a _really_ good grasp on __scope__ in JavaScript.
 Scope is the term that refers to where things like variables and functions can be used in your code.